🔴 Trump Hammers Portland: ANTIFA is a Terrorist Organization that Must be Crushed 2025-09-29 18:06

 So it's a great way to incentivize appropriate behavior.

-Well, that that that was them too.
+Well, that was digital ID.

-No, they didn't they just shut them down.
+They just shut them down.

 Just shut them down, right?

-They just shut down protests and it's not a good thing.
+They just shut down prototypes.

 Phenomenally easier because you can basically shut everything down in one place if they tie these systems together the way they want to.